 Television, computer and internet facilities

 Several Council libraries display televisions for public viewing.
-In addition, Brisbane Square Library has two DVD pods that can be booked to watch Foxtel or FTA.
+In addition, you can book two DVD pods to watch Foxtel or FTA in Brisbane Square Library.

 |Library||Types of programs for public display|

 |Brisbane Square Library||News, sport, content for young people|

 |Coopers Plains Library||News, sport|

 |Kenmore Library (two screens)||News, sport|